Anidragon/Game_busters/README.md

 The program will take a string of 6 characters and return an array containing all possible words
 ex: "ABCDEF"
 possible strings in the retruning array could be : "ACE" or "BEAD"

+#2: NumberCruncher: code to solve popular math and number games like sudoku or "24"

+#3: